EUR

 Child Jesus blessing - Mechelen Circa 1500

-Presented as the Salvator Mundi (Savior of the world), the dual nature of Christ, divine and human, is emphasized by two aspects: his nudity and the globe associated with the gesture of blessing.
+Presented as the Salvator Mundi, or “Savior of the World”, the statue emphasizes Christ's dual nature - divine and human - through two aspects: his nudity and the globe associated with the gesture of blessing.

 Statuettes depicting the Infant Jesus as Salvator Mundi were common around 1500.
-Linked to new, more private, more incarnate forms of devotion, these statuettes were the object of special manipulations during prayers, and could be dressed, etc.
+Linked to new, more private, more incarnate forms of devotion, these statuettes were the object of special handling during prayers.

-Nuns could dress it, lay it down, talk to it.
-In 1344, a letter from the Dominican nun Margaretha Ebner describes this type of practice: 'The little Jesus cries and prevents her from sleeping, demanding that she take him against her in bed.
-She agrees, but asks for a kiss to make up for her caprice, and he complies, taking her in his arms.
+In 1344, for example, a letter from the Dominican nun Margaretha Ebner describes this type of practice: 'The little Jesus cries and prevents her from sleeping, demanding that she take him against her in bed.
+She agrees, but asks for a kiss to make up for her whim, and he complies, taking her in his arms.
 Another time, the Child demands to be breastfed.
 She holds him close and feels the sensation of human contact on her bare breast.

 Delevery information :